 - Developing strong community partnerships where we enter the relationship asking, “What can we do for you?”

 - Approximately 60% of our staff comes from diverse backgrounds: 27% represent a community of color or are bi-cultural; 33% represent the LBGTQI community; 1% live with a disability; 15% care for a disabled child or parent in their home and 66% are first generation college graduates.

 - This compares to a client demographic that is approximately 62% Caucasian, 23% Hispanic, 11% African American, 2% Native American and 2% Multi-racial.

 - The vast majority of our participants come from low-income families and communities, have high levels of trauma and Adverse Childhood Experiences, face substance misuse and/or mental health challenges and increasingly struggle with housing insecurity and homelessness.

 - Our Trustee and Advisory boards are comprised of approximately 30% women, 10% people of color and we have two individuals with lived-experience of the issues we focus on, including a former service user.

 Our Equity & Inclusion Strategy (please download here) outlines our more detailed goals and targets.
-We were recently asked if we did not think these too ambitious to which our response was: we would rather achieve 75% of a stretch target than 100% of an easy one.
+We were recently asked if we thought these were too ambitious, to which our response was: we would rather achieve 75% of a stretch target than 100% of an easy one!
 We invite you to dig deep in to our hopes for achieving equity within our work, our organization and the community we serve.
 We welcome your active involvement, support and guidance.
 We ask that you hold us accountable.